f9webltd/laravel-meta/README.md

 By editing the array of removable url strings within `f9web-laravel-meta.removable-uri-segments`, this behaviour can be controlled.

 The package will strip `public` and `index.php` from canonical urls automatically, as a default.

+## Contribution

+Any ideas are welcome.
+Feel free to submit any issues or pull requests.

 ## Testing